Financial-Times/origami/README.md

 ```

 All `$opts` options include:
 - `icons` (list) a list of social share icons to output.
-One or more of:
+One or more of the following, or any [o-icon name](https://registry.origami.ft.com/components/o-icons):
 	- `twitter`
 	- `facebook`
 	- `linkedin`